Goats

 These boys, Excalibur and Lancelot, are twins that we purchased from one of Superman’s former classmates.
 Their crazy personalities [see photos to the left] make life on the farm a whole lot more fun.

 We were told bucks are gross and smelly and that no one likes owning them.
 We didn’t believe them.
 I mean how could these 8 week old cuties really turn into something so repulsive to so many?
 Well 8 weeks turned into one year and boy did that come with a whole new set of traits that we were warned about, but ill-prepared for.
 The sweet smell of hay that filled the barn became filled with buck scent, and petting our boys became a game of run away before you get head butted or peed on.
 It was fun…only not so much.
-In addition to it being safer for the kids and smelling better in the barn, we knew if we were fortunate enough to have goat kids, the milk picks up a buck flavor if they are too close to the does.
+In addition to it being safer for the kids and smelling better in the barn, they had to move out because we knew if we were fortunate enough to have goat kids, the milk picks up a buck flavor if they are too close to the does.
 Thankfully, God provided us with land that gives us options, so we decided to build a mobile shelter and move the boys outside until rut season was over.

 The Does